naviserver-project/nsshell/README.md

 Current shortcomings:

-* subcommand matching
-* probably mouseouver for completions
-* different mouse-cursor for back background?
-* limited connection-relevant information
+* limited connection-relevant information available
-* command completion is just a heuristic
+* Tcl complete command determination is just a heuristic
 * probably a good idea to factor out "kernel handling"
 * change namespace to nsshell
 * use more consistent naming based on nsshell